 So, in general, spells like Tiny Hut that provide shelter are probably going to be more useful than this feature.
 However, that doesn’t mean that you may not have situations where this can really shine!

 All in all, it’s my only real complaint about the Circle of Dreams Druid.
 But you win some, you lose some, right?

 Speaking of winning some and losing some, Hidden Paths is a definite “win” of a feature!

-This is a powerful “get out” ability, but it can also be used to quickly close the distance to heal a wounded ally, stop a fleeing enemy, or navigate a perilous obstacle.
+This is a powerful “get out of trouble” ability and it works wonderfully as a type of “panic button” if things get bad.
+However, it can also be used to quickly close the distance to heal a wounded ally, stop a fleeing enemy, or navigate a perilous obstacle.